nitroUI/ats/README.md

-# Nitro Parts Template
+# Nitro Tag Definition Spec

-Pattern for constructing new Nitro Parts for library assembly.
+Pattern for constructing new Nitro Tags for library assembly.

 ## General Structure
 ```